mrneatly/valify/README.md

 The usage is similar to Yii2 input validation.

 ### Prepare data
-- Define the rules for each incoming value:
+- Define the rules for each incoming value

 ```php
 $rules = [